francisgreenleaf/arxivreader/README.md

 # ArXiv Reader

 A modern web application for browsing and reading arXiv research papers with beautiful HTML formatting.
-Search papers by keywords, view them with proper formatting, save papers for later reading, and now **discuss papers with AI** through integrated chatbot functionality.
+Search papers by keywords, titles, authors, or advanced combinations, view them with proper formatting, save papers for later reading, and now **discuss papers with AI** through integrated chatbot functionality.

 ## Features

 ### Core Features
-- 🔍 **Smart Search**: Search arXiv papers using keywords with advanced filtering
+- 🔍 **Smart Search Modes**: Search arXiv papers by keywords, titles, authors, or mix criteria with the new advanced search builder
 - 📄 **HTML Rendering**: View papers in clean, formatted HTML (when available)
 - 🎯 **Keyword Management**: Save and manage your research interests
 - 💾 **Paper Bookmarking**: Save papers for later reading